 Mass cytometry is a variation of conventional flow cytometry using metal tagged antibodies instead of fluorochromes and detection by time of flight of discrete masses of the metal tags.
 The lack of any significant mass spectral overlap (no need for compensation) and auto-fluorescence background makes this technology uniquely suited for unravelling high dimensional functional and phenotypic correlations at the single cell level, accelerating biomarker discovery and drug screening.

-The core offers a full service including custom antibody labelling, panel design, acquisition, troubleshooting and high dimensional data analysis, which is supported by a dedicated bioinformatician for custom analysis and a highly experienced CyTOF specialist.
+The core offers a full service including custom antibody labeling, panel design, acquisition, troubleshooting and high dimensional data analysis, which is supported by a dedicated bioinformatician for custom analysis and a highly experienced team of mass cytometry specialists.
 In addition to standard analysis software the BRC Flow Core also has a licence to CytoBank (Spade, Visne, data sharing).
-For access please contact the head of the BRC Flow Core (Susanne.Heck@gstt.nhs.uk).

-The figure above gives a brief summary on how mass cytometry works.
-A liquid sample containing fixed cells labelled with metal-tagged antibodies/probes (A) is introduced into a nebulizer at a rate of ~500 cells/sec creating an aerosol (B) and then transported towards an argon plasma (C) where the cells are vaporized, atomized and ionized.
+The figure above gives a brief summary on how iamging mass cytometry works.
+A tissue sample containing fixed tissue/cells labelled with metal-tagged antibodies/probes (A) is introduced via autostage into the Hyperion Imaging analyzer (B) and ablated with a high power pulsed UV laser focused on a 1um spot size and operating at 100-200 Hz, resulting in plumes of ablated tissue atoms in an inert carrier gas (C) which are then transported towards an argon plasma of the Helios mass cytometer (D) where the arriving atoms are ionized.
 After selective removal of low mass ions in the quadrupole (D), the ion cloud containing the isotopic metal tags used for labelling enters the TOF chamber where probes are separated by time of flight based on their mass to charge ratio as they accelerate towards the detector (E).
-The time-resolved detector measures a mass spectrum that corresponding to the identity and quantity of each isotopic probe on a per-cell basis (F).
-Data is saved in FCS format (G) and can be analyzed using third party software as mentioned above (H).
+The time-resolved detector measures a mass spectrum that corresponding to the identity and quantity of each isotopic probe on a per-cell basis (E).
+Data is saved in MCD and TIFF format and can be analyzed using third party software reconstructing the tissue architecture alongside high dimensional phenotyping (F).

 To join the UK CyTOF user group please visit us at www.cytof.uk